near-horizon/horizon/aggregator/README.md

 1. Connect to the database and blockchain.
 2. Fetch all the projects (more details on how this is done can be found [here](#project-vendor-investor-fetching))
+3. Record the state of the projects for activities we want to track
-3. Insert all the projects (more details on how this is done can be found [here](#project-vendor-investor-insertion))
+4. Insert all the projects (more details on how this is done can be found [here](#project-vendor-investor-insertion))
-4. Fetch all the vendors
+5. Fetch all the vendors
-5. Insert all the vendors
+6. Insert all the vendors
-6. Fetch all the investors
+7. Fetch all the investors
-7. Insert all the investors
+8. Insert all the investors
-8. Fetch all the requests (more details on how this is done can be found [here](#requests-fetching))
+9. Fetch all the requests (more details on how this is done can be found [here](#requests-fetching))
-9. Insert all the requests (more details on how this is done can be found [here](#requests-insertion))
+10. Insert all the requests (more details on how this is done can be found [here](#requests-insertion))
-10. Fetch all the contributions (more details on how this is done can be found [here](#contributions-fetching))
+11. Fetch all the contributions (more details on how this is done can be found [here](#contributions-fetching))
-11. Insert all the contributions (more details on how this is done can be found [here](#contributions-insertion))
+12. Insert all the contributions (more details on how this is done can be found [here](#contributions-insertion))
-12. Fetch all the claims (more details on how this is done can be found [here](#claims-fetching))
+13. Fetch all the claims (more details on how this is done can be found [here](#claims-fetching))
-13. Insert all the claims (more details on how this is done can be found [here](#claims-insertion))
+14. Insert all the claims (more details on how this is done can be found [here](#claims-insertion))
-14. Delete all deleted claims (more details on how this is done can be found [here](#claims-deletion))
+15. Delete all deleted claims (more details on how this is done can be found [here](#claims-deletion))
-15. Delete all deleted contributions (more details on how this is done can be found [here](#contributions-deletion))
+16. Delete all deleted contributions (more details on how this is done can be found [here](#contributions-deletion))
-16. Delete all deleted requests (more details on how this is done can be found [here](#requests-deletion))
+17. Delete all deleted requests (more details on how this is done can be found [here](#requests-deletion))
-17. Delete all deleted investors (more details on how this is done can be found [here](#project-vendor-investor-deletion))
+18. Delete all deleted investors (more details on how this is done can be found [here](#project-vendor-investor-deletion))
-18. Delete all deleted vendors
+19. Delete all deleted vendors
-19. Delete all deleted projects
+20. Delete all deleted projects
+21. Capture the state of the projects for activities we want to track
+22. Compare state captures before and after the aggregation to check for incentive achievements
+23. Award projects with achieved incentives

 ### Fetching